 Compassionate professionals help you work through psychological, behavioral, social, family, school and work difficulties through one-on-one, family and group therapy.
 Our specialists help you work towards leading a productive, healthy life.

 Through our outpatient care settings, we work to recognize and treat mental illness as soon as the symptoms are present.
 Identifying mental conditions helps prevent long-term disability and empowers patients with more persistent mental illnesses to lead meaningful lives with the greatest degree of independence possible.
-We offer outpatient care both on our medical campuses and in the community.
+We offer outpatient care in Winfield on the CDH campus and in St. Charles.

 Each person in the outpatient program is assigned a primary therapist who is responsible for co-creating an individual treatment plan, monitoring progress of treatment goals, providing one-on-one therapy, facilitating case management and developing an appropriate aftercare plan.
 Family involvement is highly encouraged and family therapy sessions may be part of a patient’s treatment plan.